-In case of Nature of income Tax treatment A public financial institution, a scheduled bank, a co-operative bank other than a primary agricultural credit society or a primary co-operative agricultural and rural development bank, a State financial corporation or a State industrial investment corporation, a deposit taking non-banking financial company, a systemically important non-deposit taking non-banking financial company relation to such categories of prescribed (as per guidelines issued by the Reserve Bank of India) categories of bad or Chargeable to tax in the previous year in which - • it is credited to the profit and loss account; or • it is actually received. - whichever is earlier Public company being registered with National Housing Bank Income by way of interest in relation to such categories of prescribed (as per guidelines issued by the National Housing Bank) categories of bad or doubtful debts
+In case of Nature of income Tax treatment A public financial institution, a scheduled bank, a co-operative bank other than a primary agricultural credit society or a primary co- operative agricultural and rural development bank, a State financial corporation or a State industrial investment corporation, a deposit taking non-banking financial company, a systemically important non-deposit taking non-banking financial company Income by way of interest in relation to such categories of prescribed (as per guidelines issued by the Reserve Bank of India) categories of bad or doubtful debts Chargeable to tax in the previous year in which - • it is credited to the profit and loss account; or • it is actually received. - whichever is earlier Public company being registered with National Housing Bank Income by way of interest in relation to such categories of prescribed (as per guidelines issued by the National Housing Bank) categories of bad or doubtful debts

-7.64 METHOD OF ACCOUNTING IN CERTAIN CASES [Sec.
+7.64 METHOD OF ACCOUNTING IN CERTAIN CASES [SEC.
 145A]